Jean-MarcHarvengt/hyperpetpico/README.md

   * the "/prgs" subdir contains few examples, you can copy for e.g. basic,demos,petscii and roms subdirectories to HP-PICOCARD
 * flash the hyperpetpico application to the PICO
   * power the PICO while pressing the button (uf2 programming mode)
-  * drag and drop "bin/hyperpetpicopetio.uf2" if you intent to use the hyperpet module on a real PET
+  * drag and drop "bin/hyperpetpicopetio.uf2" if you intent to use the HyperPET module on a real PET
   * OR drag and drop "bin/hyperpetpicoemuwifi.uf2" if you intent to use the module as standalone emulator
-* the module is ready to use!
+* the HyperPET module is ready to use!
 * on a real pet:
   * install the innerboard inside the PET8032, on the memory expansion slots
+  * cut the 9xxx pullup and connect the CS wire (see picture)
-  * plug the module to the inner board connector comming at the side of the pet
+  * plug the HyperPET module to the inner board connector comming at the side of the pet
   * connect VGA and audio
-  * power the module via USB cable
+  * power the HyperPET module via USB cable
   * finally (and only at the end), power the PET
-* as standalone emulator:
+* as standalone system:
   * connect VGA and audio
   * connect a USB keyboard via a USB power splitter cable (keyboard layout via "HYPERPET.CFG")
-  * power the module via USB
+  * power the HyperPET module via USB

 ## Build procedure
 * install the ARM compiler (see PICO documentation)